 After carrying out maintenance, cleaning or checking operations, reassemble the hood and all the safety and protection devices of the burner.

 5.11 Calibration of the thermal relay

 The thermal relay serves to avoid damage to the motor due to an excessive absorption increase or if a phase is missing.

-For the calibration, refer to the wiring diagram.
+For the calibration, refer to Tab.
+K.